 But It's Also High-Tech

-Insane Japanese technology is featured in the new LZY range too (out in June).
-The products might not have crossed the Pacific Straits quite yet, but the developers have utilised Japanese technology and carbonic acid to create a unique cleansing foam that looks like a giant ball of cotton wool and is equally as soft on the skin.
+Insane Japanese technology is featured in the new LZY range too.
+The products might not have crossed the Pacific Straits quite yet, but the developers have utilized Japanese technology and carbonic acid to create a unique cleansing foam that looks like a giant ball of cotton wool and is equally as soft on the skin.
 Ready to try the Japanese method?
 Here’s what we’d recommend as your four-step starter.

-The two-step cleansing process that the Japanese women favour usually includes an oil, and this one gently breaks down oil effortlessly and easily.
+The two-step cleansing process that the Japanese women favor usually includes an oil, and this one gently breaks down oil effortlessly and easily.
 Minimal scrubbing required.

 To get the best out of your Kombu, or kelp, you need to activate it in water first then squeeze the nutrients out by hand, which is exactly what Shiro has done.
 The result is a cleanser that leaves skin feeling fresh and elastic.